-The Australian Ballet have announced their 2017 season – and the big news for ballet lovers is that David McAllister’s opulent production of The Sleeping Beauty, which premiered in 2015, is touring Brisbane in February, Melbourne in June, then Sydney in November 2017.
+The Australian Ballet have announced their 2017 season – and the big news for ballet lovers is that David McAllister’s opulent production of The Sleeping Beauty, which premiered in 2015, is touring Brisbane and Melbourne before returning to Sydney in November 2017.
 With its gorgeous colour palette, lavish costumes and French Baroque set design (courtesy of Gabriela Tylesova), this is a production to swoon over.

-The fourth work in the Sydney program for 2017 is Graeme Murphy’s tried and tested magical production Nutcracker: The Story of Clara, playing in the unseasonable (and some might say unreasonable) month of May in Sydney and June in Melbourne.
+The fourth work in the Sydney program for 2017 is Graeme Murphy’s tried and tested magical production Nutcracker: The Story of Clara, playing in the unseasonable (and some might say unreasonable) month of May.